microsoft/qsharp-language/README.md

 5.	**Q# is a living body of work that will grow and evolve over time.**
 We share a vision of how quantum devices will revolutionize computing in the future.
 We also believe the quantum stack of the future will go beyond our current imagination.
 Correspondingly, our vision for Q# will adapt and change as the technology advances.

 In addition to these principles, we try to adhere to a general set of good practices, and there are other aspects to consider that factor into a decision whether to pursue a certain feature.
-Please take a look at other [considerations](https://github.com/microsoft/qsharp-language/blob/main/Guidelines.md) that factor into our decision as well as our [FAQs](https://github.com/microsoft/qsharp-language/blob/main/FAQ.md) for further questions.
+Please take a look at other [considerations](https://github.com/microsoft/qsharp-language/blob/main/Guidelines.md) that factor into our decision as well as our [FAQs](https://github.com/microsoft/qsharp-language/blob/main/FAQ.md) and [API design princples](https://docs.microsoft.com/quantum/resources/contributing/api-design-principles) for further questions.

 ## Process and Implementation